absinthe0223/guide/Operating-Model/Transparency.md

 ### When and   information should be open

-As we grow, OMSlab will likely open up more and more information to the outside world.
+As we grow, OMAlab will likely open up more and more information to the outside world.

 For the time being, however, we are more or less in "stealth" mode: we are invisible, and we share only select information with a select few people not-partners.